TLMEUS/TLMEUS/README.md

 programming languages.

-I do honestly have a love for programming, and find it to be challenging and do find joy creating a program to perform a tack.
+I do honestly have a love for programming, and find it to be challenging and do find joy creating a program to perform a task.

 I am currently working on project in HTML, Swift, Java, and Kotlin.
-I am working on a project to assist at my "real" job.
-It is my hope to get it approved by my employer to assist others at work.
-I am alway willing to talk about my projects, and assist anyone I can with any programming problems that I can.
-You may email me at ceo@tlme.us anytime if you want to chat.
+While I was at a previous job, I noticed that a computer system could be used to improve the operation.
+So, I am working on that computer system, takeing inspiration form other computers systems I have used.

 Thank you for reading.